 Regardless of where you live, the weather is likely a huge part of your life.
-If there is a storm you want to be indoors if it snows you might need to dig your car out, and chances are good that you're only going to go to the beach on a sunny day.
-These important types of weather are already in Minecraft, and might make you act similarly, but there are so many more meteorological phenomena in real-life that has no presence whatsoever in the game.
+If there is a storm, you want to be indoors.
+If it snows, you might need to dig your car out.
+The chances are good that you're only going to go to the beach on a sunny day.
+These important types of weather are already in Minecraft and might make you act similarly, but there are so many more meteorological phenomena in real-life that has no presence whatsoever in the game.

 Clouds and Storms